 - identify the different branches of legal professionals in Canada and describe their educational requirements.

 - explain what is meant by access to justice and law reform, and describe some initiatives in both areas.

 - Unit 1: What Is Law?

-To receive credit for LGST 230, you must achieve an overall course grade of “D” (50 percent) or better and a passing grade of 50 percent or better on the final examination.
+To receive credit for LGST 230, you must submit five assignments, achieve an overall course grade of D (50 percent) or better, and receive a passing grade of 50 percent or better on the final examination.
 The weighting of the composite grade is as follows: